 indicate the amount of money required for one year of study in your

 Step 2: Pay the SEVIS I-901 Fee.

-You can pay the fee online by mail
+You can pay the fee online or by Western Union.

 - How much is the SEVIS fee?
 The SEVIS fee is $200 for F-1

 students and $180 for J-1 students.
 Exception: J-1 students

 on certain U.S. government-sponsored programs (e.g., Fulbright) do